pivotal/docs-tap/api-auto-registration/about.hbs.md

 API Auto Registration automates the registration of API specification defined in a workload's configuration.
 The registered API specification is accessible in Tanzu Application Platform GUI without any additional steps.
 An automated workflow, using a supply chain, leverages API Auto Registration to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor`.
-A Kubernetes controller reconciles the CR and updates the API entity in Tanzu Application Platform GUI to achieve automated API specification registration from origin workloads.You might also use API Auto Registration without supply chain automation with other GitOps processes or by directly applying an `APIDescriptor` CR to the cluster.
+A Kubernetes controller periodically reconciles the CR and updates the API entity in Tanzu Application Platform GUI to achieve automated API specification registration from origin workloads.
+You might also use API Auto Registration without supply chain automation with other GitOps processes or by directly applying an `APIDescriptor` CR to the cluster.

 ![API Auto Registration](./images/autoregistering-api-entities-stages.png)